 Note: The Child Victims Act also extends the time for filing criminal charges over childhood sexual abuse in New York, for both felony offenses (charges against the perpetrator are typically possible until the survivor is 28) and misdemeanors (charges can typically be brought until the survivor is 25).
 Learn more about pressing criminal charges over childhood sexual abuse.

 At least for some survivors, the most important provision of the Child Victims Act was that it revived the legal options of those who had previously lost the right to file a lawsuit against the people and institutions responsible for the abuse.
 The law created a (now closed) "lookback window" during which almost any survivor of abuse could file a lawsuit, regardless of how long ago the abuse occurred, and even when their claim might have previously been barred by the statute of limitations.

 The Child Victims Act's lookback window closed on August 14, 2021, but the Associated Press estimates that in the two years during which the window remained open, more than 10,000 New York survivors of childhood sexual abuse utilized it to file lawsuits.

 Besides the statute of limitations extensions and the "lookback window" we discussed above, the Child Victims Act also eliminates the requirement that survivors provide a notice of claim before they can file a lawsuit against public entities like school districts and other organizations.

 For more in-depth information on New York's Child Victims Act, check out this summary from the New York City Bar Association, and this Child Sex Abuse Cases page from New York Courts.gov.

 If you have questions about New York's Child Victims Act or the Adult Survivors Act, talk to a lawyer.
-An initial consultation is usually free, and is always confidential.
-Learn more about finding the right attorney for you, and how a lawyer can help.
+An initial consultation is usually free and is always confidential.
+Learn more about finding the right attorney for you, and survivor resources after sexual abuse.
 You can connect with a lawyer directly from this page for free.